 Can I improve the number of mentions my research received?

-It’s important to realise that Altmetrics only finds mentions of articles if they include the DOI, url or a link to where the article is published.
+It’s important to realise that Altmetrics only finds mentions of articles if they include the DOI, URL or a link to where the article is published.
 Make sure to include the DOI or a link to the article whenever you promote your research online.

 It might also be useful to look at where similar papers are getting attention.
-For example, if there are blogs covering areas you write in it may be useful to engage them to further raise attention to your work.
+For example, if there are blogs covering areas you write in it may be useful to engage in them to further raise attention to your work.